ADART IS AN ANNUAL MAGAZINE PROMOTING THE CONVERGENCE OF ART AND ADVERTISING.

 The sand is gentle

-But the fire pit rages through the night
+But the fire pit rages in the darkness

 over the black ocean